A selection from a series of six Linocuts

-'SIRENS'explores the strategy of using inspiration from literature, and Homers 'The Odyssey' in particular.
+'SIRENS' is a body of work comprising of Paintings, Drawings and Linocut.
+It explores the strategy of using inspiration from literature, and Homers 'The Odyssey' in particular.
 It introduces us to the Sirens who were part female and part bird.
-They had exquisite voices which they used to lure the sailors to their death.The typographic names have been used as a catalyst for calligraphic opportunity to explore form and colour within the paintings, which have been deconstructed by the mark.
+They had exquisite voices which they used to lure the sailors to their death.The typographic names have been used as a catalyst for calligraphic opportunity to explore form and colour within the paintings and drawings, which have been deconstructed by the mark.
 It has also been an continuation of an exploration of lyrical abstraction, this time located in the Mediterranean.

 THE MECHANICS OF DRAWING